I’m sharing an easy oval frame makeover today. I found it at Vendors’ Village for a dollar! It looked rough, but I knew it was worth a buck.

 * This Post Contains Affiliate Links for your convenience.
 I may earn a small commission, without costing you any extra pennies.
 Read More Here. *

 As I started taking things apart, I noticed that the previous owner had “stuffed” the oval frame with cardboard pieces to secure the artwork.
-The frame has a depth that needs to be filled in order to hold your item in place.

-I carefully removed the oval piece so that I could use it as a pattern for the thin plywood that I would be using for a chalkboard.
+Carefully I removed the oval piece so that I could use it as a pattern for the thin plywood that I would be using for a chalkboard.
 I used a sharpie to trace the cut line.

-I painted the frame and other items while I had my Homeright Spray Shelter set up for other projects.
+I painted the oval frame and other items while I had my Homeright Spray Shelter set up for other projects.
 Raising items on the easy diy sawhorse makes life easier.
 I use these sawhorses all the time.
 If you haven’t made your own, you should.
 They stack on top of one another to take up less room.

 NOT SHOWN: I painted the chalkboard front with chalkboard spray paint and the back of the chalkboard with the same paint I used on the frame.
 I glued the chalkboard in place with Gorilla Wood Glue and added a few random staples to “clamp” the board until the glue set up.
 I purposely left the back of the frame original because there were some handwritten details that I wanted to leave for posterity.